oschweitzer/learning-resources/react_lesson.md

 Lazy loading is a pattern where you only load components when the user really need them.
 For example if a user never clicks on one of your navigation item, you will still have loaded the associated component for nothing.

-To do that, we will have to implement a HOC that will load the provided component.
+To do that, we will have to implement an HOC that will load the provided component.

 **HOC AsyncComponent**